Bedbugs are among the most annoying pests that many homeowners have had to deal with at some point.

 Bedbugs may take some time before they disappear entirely.

-For this reason, it is advisable to wait for at least seven days before you judge the performance of your extermination method.
+For this reason, it is advisable to wait for at least seven days before judging your extermination method’s performance.

 Repeat the process if the method was not effective.